fenago/datascience-machine-learning/labs/lab_8.md

 -------------------------------------

-In this scenario, we get into machine learning and how to actually implement machine learning models in Python.

-We'll also cover a really interesting application of machine learning called decision trees and we'll build a working example in Python that predict shiring decisions in a company.
-Finally, we'll walk through the fascinating concepts of ensemble learning and SVMs, which are some of my favourite machine learning areas!

-More specifically, we'll cover the following topics:
+In this scenario, we'll cover the following topics:

 - Concept of K-means clustering
 - Example of clustering in Python